basho/basho_docs/source/languages/en/riak/ops/advanced/ring-resizing.md

 The process to abort a currently running resize is very similar to the process to set one up.
 Submit a `resize-ring abort` request, plan it, and commit it using `riak-admin cluster ...`

-Submit the request
+Submit the request:

 ```
 $> riak-admin cluster resize-ring abort
 Success: staged abort resize ring request
 ```

-View the planned changes.
+View the planned changes:

 ```
 $> riak-admin cluster plan